-Once they find our about the page, they compare it will other pages that appear to be identical or almost exact matches to spot duplicates.
-If theys spot a duplicate page, they then try to figure out which URL should be the canonical URL.
+Once search engines find out about the page, they compare it with other pages that appear to be identical or almost exact matches in order to spot duplicates.
+If they spot a duplicate page, they then try to figure out which URL should be the canonical URL.
 Although they keep their exact algorithms secret, there are some things that they are known to check:

-- Whether the URL redirects to another URL.
+- Whether the URL redirects to another URL